 - Deferred charges on refunding bonds resulting from the difference between the carrying value of debt and its reacquisition price.
-This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt on a basis that approximates the effective-interest method. - 2) According to GASB Statement No. 68, Accounting and Reporting for Pensions (an amendment of GASB Statement No. 27), and GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pension, differences between projected and actual experience and changes in assumptions are recognized in pension/OPEB expense using a systematic and rational method over a closed period equal to the average of the expected remaining service lives of all employees that are provided with pensions/OPEB through the pension/OPEB plans (active and inactive employees) determined as of the beginning of the measurement period.
-The average of expected remaining service lives for the purposes of recognizing the applicable deferred outflows and inflows of resources established in fiscal year 2019 for pension and OPEB are 5.3135 years and 5.8431 years, respectively. - 3) According to GASB Statement No. 83, Certain Asset Retirement Obligations, when an ARO is recognized, a corresponding deferred outflow of resources equal to the ARO is also recognized.
+This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt on a basis that approximates the effective-interest method. - 2) Differences between projected and actual experience and changes in assumptions are recognized in pension/OPEB expense using a systematic and rational method over a closed period equal to the average of the expected remaining service lives of all employees that are provided with pensions/OPEB through the pension/OPEB plans (active and inactive employees) determined as of the beginning of the measurement period.
+The average of expected remaining service lives for the purposes of recognizing the applicable deferred outflows and inflows of resources established in fiscal year 2020 for pension and OPEB are 5.2407 years and 5.8190 years, respectively.

+A corresponding deferred outflow of resources equal to the ARO is also recognized.
 The deferred outflow of resources is amortized over the remaining useful life of the related capital assets.